 That’s all right, no problem at all.
-I mean, we’ve been sort of looking into things as well with regards to people who can’t get out getting their medication delivered, there’s various online chemists and people like that who will deliver medication, that’s if you normally get it online and you’ve got your repeat prescription online.
+I mean, we’ve been sort of looking into things as well with regards to people who can’t get out getting their medication delivered; there are various online chemists and people like that who will deliver medication, that’s if you normally get it online and you’ve got your repeat prescription online.
 So sort of delivering to the patients if they’re on their own, isolated, old.
 We think that’s really important, like Becca said, with regards to getting the medication on time.
 It’s absolutely key for people with Parkinson’s.
-And that we want to sort of create awareness around that fact, too.
+And that we want to sort of creating awareness around that fact, too.

 Can I just come in on that point as well?

-One of the other things which is causing a problem is obviously the isolation of people with Parkinson’s, the anxiety around the virus, but also the amount of false information that’s out on the internet and social media, which causes even more anxiety, misinformation, to a point that it could actually put someone’s life at risk, which needs to be addressed.
+One of the other things causing a problem is obviously the isolation of people with Parkinson’s, the anxiety around the virus, but also the amount of false information that’s out on the internet and social media, which causes even more anxiety, misinformation to the point that it could actually put someone’s life at risk, which needs to be addressed.

 Great.
-Helen, would you like to comment any insights that you’ve had into some of the unique challenges, as a caregiver?
+Helen, would you like to comment on any insights that you’ve had into some of the unique challenges as a caregiver?

 Okay.
 So, thank you for those first round of questions.
 The next question that I think I’d like to throw out to the panel is that, given some of the things that were raised as unique issues facing Parkinson’s patients, besides wearing a mask and practicing typical social distancing, what other precautions might you recommend that PD patients take in this environment to reduce their risk of additional problems related to the Parkinson’s.
 Let’s just start someplace else.
 Charlotte, would you like to start there?